-- 5.3 If the petition relates to action currently being progressed by the Council and the petition triggers with a debate at Full Council or Overview & Scrutiny Management Committee, then the action will be suspended pending the debate, save in relation to statutory, contractual or other legal situations, were suspension would prejudice the Council's position. - 5.4 If the petition applies to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or on a matter where there is already an existing right of appeal, such as Council Tax Banding and nondomestic rates, other procedures apply.
-These will take precedence. - 5.5 The Council will not take action on any petition which it considers to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in its acknowledgement of the petition. - 5.6 To ensure that people know what the Council is doing in response to the petitions received, the details of all the petitions submitted will be published on the website, except in cases where this would be inappropriate.
+- 5.1 An acknowledgement will be sent to the Petition Organiser within three working days of receiving the petition.
+It will let them know what the Council plans to do with the petition and when they can expect to hear from the Council again.
+It will also be published on the website. - 5.2 If the Council can do what your petition asks for, the acknowledgement may confirm that the Council has taken the action requested and the petition will be closed.
+If the petition has enough signatures to trigger a Council debate (over 1,500 signatures),or 750 signatures requiring referral to Overview & Scrutiny Management Committee, then the acknowledgment will confirm this and tell you when and where the meeting will take place.
+If the petition needs more investigation, the Council will tell you the steps it plans to take.
+If more than one petition is received on the same subject matter within a 7 day period, if appropriate, they will be amalgamated which may trigger a Council debate as above. - 5.3 If the petition relates to action currently being progressed by the Council and the petition triggers with a debate at Full Council or Overview & Scrutiny Management Committee, then the action will be suspended pending the debate, save in relation to statutory, contractual or other legal situations, were suspension would prejudice the Council's position. - 5.4 If the petition applies to a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or on a matter where there is already an existing right of appeal, such as Council Tax Banding and non-domestic rates, other procedures apply.
+These will take precedence. - 5.5 The Council will not take action on any petition which it considers to be vexatious, abusive or otherwise inappropriate and will explain the reasons for this in its acknowledgement of the petition. - To ensure that people know what the Council is doing in response to the petitions received, the details of all the petitions submitted will be published on the website, except in cases where this would be inappropriate.
 Whenever possible the Council will also publish all correspondence relating to the petition (all personal details, except the name, will be removed).

-6. Council' Response to Petitions
+6. Council's Response to Petitions

-- The Council's response to a petition will depend on what a petition asks for and how 6.1 many people have signed it, but may include one or more of the following:

-- taking the action requested in the petition

-- considering the petition at a Council meeting

-- holding an inquiry into the matter

-- undertaking research into the matter
+- 6.1 The Council's response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following:- - taking the action requested in the petition - considering the petition at a Council meeting - holding an inquiry into the matter - undertaking research into the matter

-- holding a public meeting

-- holding a consultation